 Conclusion

-To expand your workflow, explore OBS plugins from the OBS Resources forum for features like virtual backgrounds and advanced scene switching.
-For post-production video editing, consider Handbrake on Ubuntu to compress and convert your recordings, or VLC on Ubuntu for playback and format testing.
+To extend OBS Studio’s capabilities, explore plugins from the OBS Resources forum for virtual backgrounds, advanced scene switching, and stream overlays.
+For post-production, use Videomass on Ubuntu to batch-convert and process recordings, Handbrake on Ubuntu to compress and convert video files, or VLC on Ubuntu for format testing and playback.